-Germany offers tuition-free education to all the students local and international.
+Germany offers tuition-free education to all students local and international.
 But free education doesn’t mean that everything is free.
-On the one side, Germany offering free education but on another side, it expects international students to bear their living expenses on their own.
+On the one side, Germany offers free education but on another side, it expects international students to bear their living expenses on their own.
 That’s why students have to bear all the expenses that incur during their stay in Germany.
 For your better understanding, I am going to split the expenses or cost to study in Germany into two categories.

 - Educational Expenses

 In a total of 16 German states, only 15 states are offering tuition-free education to non-EU students.
 Free education also doesn’t mean that universities are offering free education at all.
 There are some variations like some courses are completely free, some have very little tuition fees and some have full tuition fees.

 Completely free courses don’t have any kind of tuition fees or semester contribution charges.
 These courses are fully subsidized by the German Government.
 Most of the courses that fall in this category are bachelor courses like bachelor in medicine etc.